Rahuvich/gavagai_test/README.md

 ## How to run

+To install dependencies, you can run:

+### `yarn install`

-In the project directory, you can run:
+And to run the project, in the project directory, you can run:

 ### `yarn start`